 About the Wycombe Orpheus Cygnets

-Within the main Orpheus choir are two smaller choirs – the Swan Singers (click here for more about the Swans) and the Wycombe Orpheus Cygnets.
+Within the main Orpheus choir is a smaller choir – the Wycombe Orpheus Cygnets.

 The full Orpheus choir usually comprises around 50 choristers for a concert.
 It takes a fairly large singing space to accommodate such numbers.
 So, some time ago, it was decided that it would be a good idea to create a smaller choir for smaller venues.

 Thus the Cygnet Singers was born to carry the main choir’s reputation for fine singing to smaller audiences.

 Today, the Cygnets comprise a line-up of either 12 or 16 singers in four voice parts – 1st Tenors, 2nd Tenors, 1st Basses and 2nd Basses.
 There is, however, no compromise on quality of performance – the vocal sound, the musical interpretation and the close harmony singing par excellence all reflect the integrity of the main choir.